Group

 - Digital Skills Group (DiSK) which examines the types of individuals who most worry about their ability to engage with online technology.

-The aim of all the groups is to understand the nature of the pedagogic interventions that reduce anxiety and improve experience and academic performance.
+The aim of all the groups is to understand the nature of the pedagogic interventions that not only reduce anxiety, but enhance mental health and improve academic performance.

 Our sub-groups